 How to Cope with Abandonment Issues

-Fortunately, fear of abandonment and abandonment anxiety aren’t matters you have to live with for the rest of your life: Healing is possible.
-The key is to get to the root of the trauma causing the abandonment issues.
+Fortunately, abandonment fear and abandonment anxiety aren’t matters you have to live with for the rest of your life: Healing from abandonment issues is possible.
+Rebuilding trust after abandonment is not easy, but the key is to get to the root of the trauma causing the abandonment issues.
 This is best done with the help of a licensed therapist who is trained in dealing with emotional trauma.
 Once you’ve gotten to the root of the problem, you can begin implementing strategies to overcome the trauma and work toward healthier relationships.

-As you work through your trauma, you may realize that you don’t know what a healthy relationship looks like.
+As you work through your trauma and begin understanding abandonment issues, you may realize that you don’t know what a healthy relationship looks like.
 As you heal internally, you’ll need to adjust your expectations for relationships with others as well, working to free yourself from long-standing habits stemming from abandonment issues.
 This will take time and effort, and it may mean ending unhealthy relationships if there’s not a pathway to positive change in them.

 At the Claudia Black Young Adult Center, we offer treatment for a wide range of mental health and addiction issues stemming from emotional trauma.
-Our highly trained professionals work with individuals to get to the core of the problem so that lasting healing can take place.
-If you or someone you know is struggling with abandonment issues, contact us today so we can help you acquire the tools you need to truly thrive.
+Our highly trained professionals work with you to get to the core of your problem so that lasting healing can take place.
+If you or someone you care about needs treatment for abandonment issues, contact us today.
+We will help equip you with the right tools to truly thrive.